wilsonmar/wilsonmar.github.io/_posts/2022-11-03-hello-vault.md

 This is like working on your TV the different remotes and logins to setup different streaming services.
 Once you go through the motions, you can get through quickly (for awhile until you change TV).

+<a target="_blank" href="https://www.youtube.com/watch?v=JvPDGcl9Rzs">VIDEO: Meet the team which created this talk about their sample code (in Go)</a>.

+## What does this contribute?

+{% include whatever.html %}

+This article provides a step-by-step deep-dive tour, with commentary, contrasting code across several repositories created by developers inside and outside HashiCorp.

 This article takes a deep dive into sample (template) code within a GitHub repo.
 This has features other sample code lack: